sabhafalki/Module-7-Challenge/README.md

 # Module-7-Challenge  Pewlett-Hackard-Analysis
 # Overview of Project #
 The purpose of this Project is to create an entire Employee database using six csv files to help Pewlett Hackard company for the upcoming “Silver Tsunami”.
-By notifying a potential trend of a large chunk of employees retiring recently.Hackard wants to be prepared with retirement packages, open positions, and training opportunities for replacement employees.
+By notifying a potential trend of a large chunk of employees retiring recently.Pewlett Hackard wants detailed information on the number of future retirees from all departments currently working at the company to be able to prepare a plan to hire new staff and also to prepare a mentorship initiative.
+The criterion was based on the birth dates ranging from 1952 to 1955 and hired dates from 1985 to 1988.

 The analysis consisted of the following:
 1. Identify the retiring employees by their title.